 LEADERSHIP RETREAT LEVEL 1

-The CASN Academic Leadership I Retreat is an intensive two day workshop that will equip attendees with strategies for exercising effective leadership.
-This retreat is held at the Moulin Wakefield Mill in beautiful Wakefield, Quebec, just 25 minutes from downtown Ottawa.
-With very limited registration, the Academic Leadership Retreat offers an intimate setting in which participants' learn from administrative experts and retreat facilitators Sheila Devine and Sheila Brown, and have plenty of opportunities to network.

-3 days

-\$1700.00

-May 13-15 2019

-May 15-17 2019

-LEADERSHIP RETREAT LEVEL 2

-The CASN Academic Leadership II Retreat is an intensive two day workshop that will equip attendees with strategies for exercising effective leadership.
-This retreat is held at the Moulin Wakefield Mill in beautiful Wakefield, Quebec, just 25 minutes from downtown Ottawa.
-With very limited registration, the Academic Leadership Retreat offers an intimate setting in which participants' learn from administrative experts and retreat facilitators Sheila Devine and Sheila Brown and have plenty of opportunities to network.
+The CASN Academic Leadership I Retreat is an intensive two-day workshop that will equip attendees with strategies for exercising effective leadership.
+This retreat is held at the Strathmere Inn and Spa, just 25 minutes from downtown Ottawa.
+With very limited registration, the Academic Leadership Retreat Level I offers an intimate setting in which participants learn from administrative experts and retreat facilitators Sheila Devine and Sheila Brown and have plenty of opportunities to network.

-3 days

-\$1700.00